ExpressionEngine/ExpressionEngine-User-Guide/source/development/api/api_channel_entries.rst

 			show_error('An Error Occurred Creating the Entry');
 		}

-	.. todo:: Change to method reference.

-	See also :doc:`setup_entry_settings() <api_channel_fields>` in
+	See also :meth:`Api_channel_fields::setup_entry_settings` in the
-	the Channel Fields API.
+	Channel Fields API.

 	.. note:: As part of the data normalization, custom data with a value of NULL is transformed to an empty string before database insertion.

 Update Entry
 ~~~~~~~~~~~~